U.S. judge calls recess in Manafort trial; to resume in midafternoon

 Manafort emailed his longtime associate, Rick Gates, in late 2016 asking for the incoming Trump administration to consider tapping Calk for secretary of the Army, Gates testified this week.

 Gates, the deputy chairman of Trump’s inaugural committee, who also worked on his campaign, was indicted along with Manafort, but pleaded guilty and has been cooperating with Mueller’s investigation.
+In a filing on Friday, Mueller said Gates is continuing to cooperate with the investigation following his testimony this week.

 James Brennan, a vice president at Federal, and Dennis Raico, a former executive, are set to testify on Friday, Andres said.
 Both Brennan and Raico were granted immunity against prosecution before testifying.